TheArkive/IronToolbar_ahk2/README.md

 Usage: `tb.MoveButton(idx, pos)`

 * idx: The 1-based index of the button to be moved.
-* pos: The 1-based index of the position to move the button to.
+* pos: The 1-based index of the position to move the button to.\
+Note that separators also have an index position.

 ### tb.OldCustomize()
 Usage: `tb.OldCustomize()`